norrishd/TripNLP/README.md

 ## TODO Analyses

+2. Explore dose, age & gender distributions & patterns
+3. Topic modelling
+4. Word embeddings & TSNE
+5. Ratio of general:difficult experiences:bad trips:train wrecks & trip disasters:glowing experiences:mystical experiences: health benfits
+6. Sentiment analysis comparing general category for different drugs
+7. Classifier for top terms for each of the above categories

+8. Text generation to create fake trip description
+9. Comparing words/phrases for recent versus older reports - changing usage/experiences?
+  - Or drug popularity over time?
+  - need to account for site popularity over time (total drug reports per year?)

-- For each drug, network analysis of which other drugs they are most frequently combined with (simple counts as edge weight).
-Might need to scrape the report for ALL mentioned drugs for this to be thorough
+10. For each drug, network analysis of which other drugs they are most frequently combined with (simple counts as edge weight).
+Will need to scrape the index for all drug experiences

+# Done
-- Date parsing to see reports over time
+1. Date parsing to see reports over time
-- Comparing words/phrases for recent versus older reports - changing usage/experiences?
-- Explore dose, age & gender distributions & patterns
-- Vector embeddings to investigate relationships using vector math
-- Text generation to create fake trip description